nuprl/TypeWeaver/data/README.md

 Packages that generate `.d.ts` files can be found by parsing the `tsconfig.json`
 files:

+    cd data
     for i in `find . -type f -name "tsconfig.json"`; do \
         jq -e '.compilerOptions.declaration' $i > /dev/null \
             && echo $i | cut -d'/' -f2; \
     done

+## Installing type definitions of dependencies

+We selected our dataset to contain packages that either have no dependencies, or packages with dependencies that all have type definitions.
+The next step is to install those type definitions.

+The `tools/install_dependency_type_defs.py` script iterates over a dataset, parses the `package.json` file, and installs dependency type definitions.

+The following mapping is used from packages to type definitions:

+  * `@types/package` -> `@types/package`
+  * `@abc/def` -> `@types/abc__def`
+  * `package` -> `@types/package`

+Dependencies are installed to `data/node_modules`.
+Some type definitions have their own dependencies (which themselves may be actual packages and not type definitions), which are transitively installed.

+Dependencies that fail to install are investigated, and the packages that depend on it are removed from the dataset.
+The automatic classification script may have some errors, but the ultimate authority is whether a type definition can be installed.

+The depending packages can be identified by running the following (assuming the failed dependencies are `dep1`, `dep2`, and `dep3`):

+    cd data/original
+    for i in `find . -maxdepth 3 -name "package.json"`; do \
+        for d in dep1 dep2 dep3; do \
+            jq -e ".dependencies | has(\"$d\")" $i > /dev/null \
+                && echo $i $d; \
+        done ; \
+    done

+6 packages were removed, leaving a total of **514**.

 ## Migrating to ES6